-The Biological Chemistry Program, with its solid core of chemistry, plus the required biology and biochemistry courses, will provide an interesting and challenging option in this increasingly important, interdisciplinary area of chemistry.
-Biological Chemistry examines Nature at the molecular level by using a combination of synthetic, inorganic, analytical and physical chemistry as well as the tools of molecular biology and biochemistry.
-This program provides the setting to understand the chemical reactions and interactions that occur in biological processes, as well as how chemical strategies can be used to control these systems.
+The Biological Chemistry Specialist is a limited enrolment and interdisciplinary program: with its solid core of chemistry, plus required biology and biochemistry courses it provides an interesting and challenging option in this increasingly important area of chemistry.
+The subject examines Nature at the molecular level by using a combination of synthetic, inorganic, analytical and physical chemistry as well as the tools of molecular biology and biochemistry.
+The Biological Chemistry Specialist provides the setting to understand the chemical reactions and interactions that occur in biological processes, as well as how chemical strategies can be used to control these systems.
 This program includes sufficient flexibility to allow focus in areas such as bioinorganic, bioorganic, biophysical or medicinal chemistry.
-Students graduating from this program will be prepared for career paths in the biotechnology, biomedical and pharmaceutical sectors, as well as for research and teaching in related areas of chemistry and biology.
-This program is accredited by the Canadian Society for Chemistry.
+This program is fully accredited by the Canadian Society for Chemistry.

 Biochemistry vs. Biological Chemistry